rezendi/ykarma/README.md

 There may also be a concept of *brand* reputation, but that's still notional / experimental.

+### But how can a single measure of reputation be meaningful across these different fields and communities?

+It probably can't (though, again, this is all very experimental!) so when coins are given, they can be "tagged" with relevant communities, ranging from fairly specific ("Ethereum", "open source", "blockchain", "Consensys") to very generic ("tech").
+Then, when vendors make rewards available, they can require coins with a certain tag(s) -- for instance, "tech" coins to acquire tickets to a generic tech conference, "Ethereum" coins for a more specific conference.

 ### OK, I am cautiously amenable to the concept.
 But why is it on a blockchain?

 An actual reputation economy / currency must be usable by anyone, without having to ask permission.
 That's what a blockchain offers.
 A certain amount of gatekeeping will be required -- the on-ramps to the reputation economy must be watched, basically.
 More on that below.
-But once a user or vendor is established as a participant, they have to be free to use or build atop the platform without requiring the approval of some central controller.
+But once a user or vendor is established as a participant, they have to be free to use or build atop the platform without requiring the approval of some central controller, or they will never choose to do so.

 Now that we've gotten that stirring call to arms out of the way: this is an experiment and if it goes anywhere at all it will presumably require a lot of tweaking, which, at